 In the present numerical solutions, two phenomena are particularly worth attention.
-Firstly, the HLLC and HLLD schemes show relatively more substantial density dips, more significantly on the finer mesh.
-Secondly, all the Riemann solvers show internal energy increments behind the fast waves, opposite to the FD solution, in which internal energy rightfully decreases, along with density.
-The density dips caused by the HLLC/D-PC schemes are significantly weaker.
-It is less interesting regarding the HLLC-PC scheme since it is more diffusive to density.
-It is more relevant to realistic simulations that the HLLD-PC scheme also only shows a slight density dip, while its high resolution has already been demonstrated.
+Firstly, the HLLC and HLLD schemes exhibit relatively more substantial density dips, particularly on the finer mesh.
+Secondly, all the Riemann solvers exhibit internal energy increments behind the fast waves, which is the opposite of the FD solution, where internal energy rightfully decreases along with density.
+The density dips caused by the HLLC/D-ec schemes are significantly weaker.
+It is less interesting regarding the HLLC-ec scheme, since it is more diffusive in density space.
+In realistic simulations, the HLLD-ec scheme also shows only a relatively slight density dip, while its high resolution has already been demonstrated.
 These two results suggest that numerical resolution is not the essential reason for this phenomenon.
-Regarding the second phenomenon, we believe that the internal energy increments are caused by the erroneous thermal pressure resulting from the excessive entropy, because the thermal pressure is calculated by subtracting the erroneous magnetic pressure from the total pressure, as has been discussed in Section \ref{sec:How}.
+Regarding the second phenomenon, we believe that the internal energy increments are caused by the erroneous thermal pressure resulting from excessive entropy, because the thermal pressure is calculated by subtracting the erroneous magnetic pressure from the total pressure, as discussed in Section \ref{sec:How}.
 More essentially, this may be explained by the fact that Riemann solvers may produce entropy even for isentropic processes.
-In fact, refining the mesh shows that such increments decrease, potentially due to lower numerical diffusion.
-Overall, all Riemann solvers tested show clear errors compared to the exact solution, but this numerical test case focuses on the relative differences between the numerical results.
+In this specific case, refining the mesh shows that such increments decrease, potentially due to lower numerical diffusion.
+Overall, all Riemann solvers tested exhibit clear errors compared to the exact solution; however, this numerical test case focuses on the relative differences between the numerical results.